3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 These fuses still can be overwritten until we do not block this possibility - the response key can be locked by writing `0x1` to `SJC_RESP_LOCK`, and JTAG mode with all other fuses from `BOOT` group by writing `0x3` to `BOOT_CFG_LOCK`.
-Now they should be protected from writing and overwriting.
+Now they should be protected from writing and overriding.
 There is an option to set this to locking only override - look at the reference manual or [application note](https://usermanual.wiki/m/bb676916d740bdd5d4e8ba43c1ba41673c242f2cefc59f03e014ea7314314f62.pdf) for more information about this feature.